 You may not know when you’ve experienced a serious head injury.
 Sometimes there are no noticeable signs.
 While you may appear fine, you should seek emergency care for a thorough medical evaluation if you have experienced a head injury on the Central Coast.

 A head injury can impact the outside of your scalp, causing significant bleeding, or inside the skull, as in the case of traumatic brain injury.
 Dignity Health St. John's offers care with compassion for head injury symptoms.

 For traumatic head injury, call 911 or seek emergency treatment.

 Immediate Attention for Head Injury Symptoms at Dignity Health St. John's

 Excessive bleeding is the most apparent sign of outer (external) head trauma since your scalp has many blood vessels close to your skin.
 A closed (internal) head injury makes diagnosis more difficult since head injury symptoms are not as obvious.

-Dignity Health Central Coast emergency doctors recommend that you seek immediate care or call 911 if you have head injury symptoms that include inability to remember (amnesia), confusion, headache, changes in personality, vomiting, or trouble sleeping.
+Dignity Health St. John's emergency doctors recommend that you seek immediate care or call 911 if you have head injury symptoms that include inability to remember (amnesia), confusion, headache, changes in personality, vomiting, or trouble sleeping.

 Other head injury symptoms requiring medical attention are: